npgsql/doc/conceptual/Npgsql/types/nodatime.md

 ## Setup

-To avoid forcing a dependency on the NetTopologySuite library for users not using spatial, NodaTime support is delivered as a separate plugin.
+To avoid forcing a dependency on the NodaTime library for users not using it, NodaTime support is delivered as a separate plugin.
 To use the plugin, simply add a dependency on [Npgsql.NodaTime](https://www.nuget.org/packages/Npgsql.NodaTime) and set it up in one of the following ways:

 ### [NpgsqlDataSource](#tab/datasource)